 The African American civil rights story depended in part on allies from other races, communities, and countries.
 It’s a story that is diverse in class, age, and race.
 The Freedom Riders—groups of volunteers who drove into segregated areas in 1961 with a goal of desegregation—are a prime example of exactly that.
 Before venturing off, Freedom Riders often wrote wills and goodbye letters to their families.
 Many of them would be killed and none of them was older than 22.
 The Freedom Rides Museum shares the story of 21 of these young people who took on the nonviolent protests encouraged by Dr. Martin Luther King, Jr and sacrificed for the movement.

-Civil Rights Memorials, Montgomery, Alabama
+Civil Rights Memorial Center; Memorial to Peace & Justice, Montgomery, Alabama

 Oakland Museum of California, California